ryle-e/ryle-radio-docs/General/Info/Sample Rates- an important note.md

 For example, let's take the "I'll Never Smile Again" audio in the [1.
 Basic Radio Sample](../../Guides/1.%20Basic%20Radio%20Sample.md) project.
 The sample rate of this audio as it's provided is 44100kHz- this is fine for most usages, but Unity runs at 48000kHz by default.
 Usually we would have no issues with this, but because we're using the individual audio samples ourselves rather than feeding them through an AudioSource, we will get some light distortion or even pitch shifts if we handle this improperly.
 This can be heard if you manually change the clip's sample rate override and listen closely- check out [this video I posted while trying to find fixes for this exact problem](https://youtu.be/UC8RpxZMkz4) to see what could happen.

 ## How do we fix it?
-If it's not something you can or are willing to ignore, we're given a couple options for fixing this problem.
-My recommendation is to use the first method: **Forcing sample rates on clips**.
+If it's not something you can or are willing to ignore, the main option for fixing this problem is setting a global sample rate, and forcing your clips to it.

+### Setting a global sample rate
+We need to do this at the moment so that we know what sample rate to assign to the clips.
+Unity, by default, uses the sample rate of the system running the game build, but because we'd be having
 ### Forcing sample rates on clips
 This is a tiny bit complex, but is the least drastic solution to the problem.
 You can either go about this the integrated way, or the manual way.